This page is designed to answer the following questions:

 - Marriage/civil partnership

-- The Human Rights Act 1998 states a number of rights and freedoms that every single human being in the UK is entitled to
+- The Human Rights Act 1998 states the rights, freedoms and liberties that every person in the UK is entitled to

 - The Care Act 2014 is a broad-reaching piece of legislation but it does have a running theme of the wellbeing of individuals in the care system, which includes having their values, beliefs, wishes and preferences respected and valued